Dal makhani- Creamy black lentils cooked in butter with flavorful masala. Delicious, rich and comforting!

 If cream is not available you can also use malai or cream collected from milk.
 Also if cream is not an option at all, add 1/2 cup full fat milk instead of cream.

 Smoking dal makhani– you can infuse that smoky flavor by using dhungar method.
 I don’t do this often as I don’t get good charcoal easily.
+Traditionally this dish was slow cooked on coal for long hours which gave it that smokey flavor.
+You can do dhungar method if you get good quality wood coal.
+I have seen people using liquid smoke too, but I have not tried it.

 Make Ahead & Freezing

 The curry base freezes really well here.
-You can prepare the entire recipe without cream and freeze for 2-3 months.
+You can prepare the entire recipe without cream and freeze dal makhani for 2-3 months.
 Just bring out the required quantity and reheat with some butter.
 Stir in the cream, add cilantro leaves and serve.

 To Pressure Cook Lentils